oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ```
 # 7 Nodes and Relationships

-## Node Type
+## 7.1 Node Type

-A Node Type is a reusable entity that defines the type of one or more
+A *node type* is a reusable entity that defines the structure of
-Node Templates.
-As such, a Node Type defines the structure of observable
+observable properties and attributes of a node, the capabilities and
-properties and attributes, the capabilities and requirements of the node
+requirements of that node, as well as its supported interfaces and the
-as well as its supported interfaces and the artifacts it uses.
+artifacts it uses.

-### Keynames
+A node type definition is a type of TOSCA type definition and as a

-The Node Type is a TOSCA type entity and has the common keynames listed
+result supports the common keynames listed in [Section
-in Section 4.2.5.2 Common keynames in type definitions.
+6.4.1](#641-common-keynames-in-type-definitions).
 In addition, the
-Node Type has the following recognized keynames:
+node type definition has the following recognized keynames:

 |Keyname|Mandatory|Type|Description|
 | :---- | :------ | :---- | :------ |